-FIGURE 36: Solar Agriculture Dryer45
+FIGURE 37: Solar Agriculture Dryer47

-The solar drying concept can be used to dry any produce such as chillies, copra and tobacco.
-Figure 36, shows a solar dryer.
-Air is heated by solar energy and used to dry the produce in the room.
-Depending on the season, different products can be dried.
+The solar drying concept can be used to dry any produce (chilies/copra/tobacco).
+Figure 37 shows a solar dryer.
+Air is heated by solar energy and is used to dry the produce in the room.
+Depending on the season different product can be dried.